Introduction / History

 What are their needs?

-* Ask the Lord of the harvest to send forth laborers into Greece to work among the Rumelian Turk.
+* Ask the Lord of the harvest to send forth laborers into Greece to work among Rumelian Turks.

-* Pray for the effectiveness of the Jesus film among the Rumelian Turk.
+* Pray for the effectiveness of the Jesus film among Rumelian Turks.

 * Ask God to anoint the Gospel as it goes forth via radio in their area.